Reef Seekers Dive Co. has been taking people diving since April of 1988. We like to

 Cocos, Alaska, Easter Island and, of course, his beloved waters of

 Southern California.
 As the owner of Reef Seekers Dive Co., he

 speaks frequently to dive clubs about diving and especially safety

 issues.
 Ken's been chairman of Chamber Day/Eve since the early 90s,

-is a member of the Statewide Interests Group for the MLPA (Marine
+served as a member of the Statewide Interests Group for the MLPA (Marine

 Life Protection Act), and is a volunteer Dive Team Leader at the

 Aquarium of the Pacific.
 Ken's an accomplished photographer and his